wecarsoniv/augmented-pca/docs/source/contents/models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the encoded approximate inference strategy, a linear encoder is used to transform the data into factors or
 components.
-This inference strategy is termed "encoded" because the augmenting objective is enforced via the encoder.
+This inference strategy is termed "encoded" because the augmenting objective is enforced via an encoding
+function.
 Below is a diagram depicting the encoded inference strategy.

 .. image:: ../_static/img/encoded_inference_diagram.png
     :alt: encoded inference diagram